 Chelation Therapy Questions and Answers

 Mediworks Rejuvenation Centre offers chelation therapy that removes heavy metals such as lead, iron or mercury from your body.
-To find out if Chelation therapy would be right for you please call us to book an initial consultation or request an appointment online.
-We offer this services to South Surrey, BC and the surrounding communities of Burnaby, BC, Coquitlam, BC, Richmond, BC, Vancouver, BC and Abbotsford, BC.
+To find out if Chelation therapy would be right for you call us or make an appointment.
+Visit us at a location near you in South Surrey BC, and Burnaby BC.

 Chelation therapy is a safe, effective alternative to the drugs and surgery used to treat many illnesses caused or made worse by athero/arteriosclerosis.
 While drugs and surgery address the symptoms of a disease, chelation therapy goes directly to its causes and reverses the damaging process.
 Chelation therapy involves the intravenous infusion of ethylene diamine tetra-acetic acid (EDTA).